Children Incorporated

 Children Incorporated is a non-profit 501(c)(3) international child sponsorship and child assistance organization based in North Chesterfield, Virginia.
 Children Incorporated was founded in 1964 by Jeanne Clarke Wood.
 Children Incorporated relies on individual sponsors and donors to provide opportunities to children all around the world.
 Children Incorporated provides life-changing resources to children around the world because we passionately believe that every child deserves education, hope and opportunity.

 Children Incorporated is a top-rated international nonprofit organization that supports children and families who face challenges due to poverty.
 Through partnerships with 225 affiliated sites around the world, Children Incorporated provides basic needs to children so they can attend school, receive an education and have the opportunity to succeed.

-Thanks to their network of volunteer coordinators, Children Incorporated is able to offer individual care to each child in our program so we can ensure they are receiving exactly what they need at all times.
-Children Incorporated partners with already-established schools, group homes, and community centers to address the specific needs of the children they serve, offering each child basic needs every month.
+Children Incorporated uses its network of volunteers to provide care to children enrolled in their program, as well as their partner schools, group homes, and community centres around the world.

 Children Incorporated works in the United States and abroad.
 Internationally, Children Incorporated works in Mexico, Costa Rica, Nicaragua, Guatemala, El Salvador, Colombia, Chile, Honduras, Bolivia, Peru, Argentina, Paraguay, Brazil, Sri Lanka, India, The Philippines, Lebanon, Ethiopia and Kenya.
 The U.S. programs include three primary divisions: inner city, which includes Detroit, Michigan; Washington, D.C.; New Orleans, Louisiana; and Richmond, Virginia; American Indian, primarily in the Navajo reservation in Arizona and New Mexico; and Appalachian, primarily in Kentucky and West Virginia.